mez-FMDA/test2/docs/Market_Facilitator/Flexibility_Market_Rules_Development/Evolution_of_the_Standard_Agreement/readme.md

-# Vision for Market Coordination
+# Vision for Standard Agreement

-**See the latest updates on our work drive a clearer vision on how to improve coordination across flexibility markets**
+**See the latest updates on our work to improve the common legal framework for flexibility services**

 ## Aims

-As set out in the **[terms of reference](https://github.com/mez-FMDA/Market-Facilitator-FMAR/tree/main/docs/Market_Facilitator/Flexibility_Market_Rules_Development/Vision_for_Market_Coordination/Terms_of_Reference_Vision_for_Market_Coordination.pdf)**, the scope of the work is to:
+As set out in the **[terms of reference](https://github.com/mez-FMDA/Market-Facilitator-FMAR/tree/main/docs/Market_Facilitator/Flexibility_Market_Rules_Development/Evolution_of_the_Standard_Agreement/Terms_of_Reference_Standard_Agreement.pdf)**, the scope of the work is to:
-* Clarifying what good market coordination across sub-markets could look like in GB.
-*	Developing principles to support effective co-delivery across sub-markets, alongside actions required to implement this in the market facilitator’s 2026-27 delivery plan
-*	Identify longer term options for coordination, and the work required to progress them.
+*	Clarifying the value of aligned legal agreements for the provision of flexibility services.
+*	Developing the desired end state of such legal agreements
+*	Identifying and finding resolutions (where required) to issues with the current version of the Standard Agreement, as handed over by the ENA to be implemented as a Day 1 Flexibility Market Rule.
+*	Supporting the consultation on the Day 1 Flexibility Market Rule, and the review of any feedback following consultations.

 ## Contents